Skip to main content

 • Both sat with matching counter-examples: rejected with the counter-example.

-• unsat from one, sat from the other: solver disagreement — the goal is flagged and requires manual review (very rare).
+• unsat from one, sat from another: backend disagreement — the goal is flagged and requires manual review (very rare).

 • Timeouts: handled per [verify] policy.